A Short Hike to Rainbow Lake

 I underestimated the time it would take to reach the trailhead, so we got a very late start on the day.
 Luckily, the supposed five-mile hike turned out to be even shorter than advertised, and we reached Rainbow Lake after only about twenty minutes of walking.
 The hike was beautiful — the forest lightly burnt in a long-ago fire and colored with fire-red bushes.
 The lake was small, picturesque and, considering the short length of the hike, surprisingly remote; we were in the middle of the Salmon River Mountains, and completely alone.

 Anyone looking for a strenuous, all-day adventure will find themselves disappointed by the hike to Rainbow Lake, but for fishermen or families (or groups of friends who’d rather spend the time immersed in hot springs), the short hike is perfect.
-We came, saw the lake, ate lunch, and were back to our car within a couple hours.
+We came, saw the lake, ate lunch, and we’re back to our car within a couple hours.

 Location of the Rainbow Lake Trailhead